 Non-simple requests are cross-origin HTTP requests that must get approval from the target web service to send the actual HTTP request.
 The web browser sends a CORS preflight request to the target web service to ask for approval.
 The response to the CORS preflight request determines if the web browser can proceed to send the actual HTTP request.
 A cross-origin HTTP request executes as a non-simple request if it violates any of the criteria for a simple request.

-CORS also enables credentialed requests.
-Credentialed requests may use HTTP cookies and HTTP Authentication headers, or allow TLS client certificates.
+CORS also enables you to create credentialed requests that may include HTTP cookies and HTTP Authentication headers or allow TLS client certificates.
 By default, browsers do not include credentials with a cross-origin HTTP request.
 However, you can use the Configure CORS node in a WebVI to include credentials with a cross-origin request.
 The Configure CORS node has no effect on same-origin HTTP requests.